Full House! Q and A With Austin Real Estate Agent, Heather Hudson

 In San Jose, CA the average home is 1500 square feet and around $1,500,000.
 When you compare that to Austin who has a median price of $624,000 for a 2100 square foot home, you can see that buyers who move from a popular tech town like San Jose can, in a lot of cases, get double the size home for half what their home sold for back home.

-So, these buyers come cash rich and are ready to compete in multiple offer situations which just end up driving up the average sales price across the city.
+So, these buyers come cash rich and are ready to compete in multiple offer situations which just ends up driving up the average sales price across the city.

 The Austin housing boom has been on an upward move since 2012 and hit a new mach speed in mid-2020 and has barely slowed down since.